xon88/laravel5-REST-example/readme.md

 <br>

 ### Omissions, vulnerabilities, future enhancements
-* To do: No unit tests were implemented
 * No security and authentication was implemented
-* The unneeded extras included with the fresh laravel installation were not removed
+* Unused extras included with the laravel installation were not cleared
 * Currency was not implemented
 * Validation is basic and not too much attention was given to SQL sanitization
 * Only <code>PUT</code> full row updates were implemented (vs. <code>PATCH</code> = partial update)
 * No <code>DELETE</code> endpoints were implemented
-* A separate wallet table would have been ideal for storing balances, since only the row in this table would have to be locked for update on financial operations, instead of locking the whole row in the customers table
+* A separate <code>wallet</code> table would have been ideal for storing balances, since only the row in this table would have to be locked for update on financial operations, instead of locking the whole row in the customers table

 <br>